 Consider Nike, a brand that leverages its strong brand identity across all its marketing strategies.
 Nike’s brand recognition extends beyond the iconic red swoosh of its logo.
 Even its short and powerful slogan “Just do it” is immediately identifiable to the majority of consumers.

-Brand Marketing: What Is the Relationship Between Brand & Marketing?
+Brand Marketing: What Is the Relationship Between Brand and Marketing?

 What is the difference between branding and marketing?
 It’s not uncommon to see people and companies using the two terms interchangeably, but they are actually two very distinct concepts.

 Branding is about who your company is, its brand personality, its voice, its purpose.
 As the driving force behind customer loyalty and recognition, branding speaks to the long term.
 Marketing, on the other hand, is about achieving more tactical goals through more short-term marketing objectives such as sales and revenue growth, new customer acquisition and expanded market dominance.

 But despite the differences, a successful brand marketing strategy understands the interplay between the two concepts.
 Branding serves as a guide for your marketing plan, while marketing promotes your business, products and services by building and leveraging the power of your brand.